FunkinCrew/Funkin/README.md

 5. Once everything is installed, type `lime build windows` to build the windows version of the game.
 6. Type `lime run windows` after the game is compiled to run the windows version of the game.
 (You can also run the game from `funkin/export/release/windows/bin`)

-## All done!
+# All done!
 You should have been able to compile the whole game now!
 What can you do now?
 Well, you can mod to your heart's desire!
 Since this game is open source, the creator loves seeing what other tallented artists and programmers can make!

 Special thanks to the amazing group of dedicated people that are making this game amazing!

-Keep funkin! 💖💖
+💖💖